 The member meeting will run concurrently with the Artists Reception that starts at 5:30 PM, so come by any time between 4 - 7 PM.

-The MVAC Board is looking forward to her contributions in the future.
+The MVAC Board looks forward to her future contributions.

 EMILY BUSBY - GUNTERSVILLE